 As my curiosity around body hair grew (no pun intended), I started to wonder how the male perspective tied into everything.
-Ingrid’s video is highly informative about the overall history of shaving and how that impacts women, but she didn’t touch on what shaving means for masculinity.
+Ingrid’s video is highly informative about the overall history of shaving and how that impacts women, but she doesn’t touch on the relationship between body hair and masculinity.
 I started to research that idea by reading some of the work by Dr. Breanne Fahs, who was mentioned on Ingrid’s channel.
 Dr. Fahs is a professor of women and gender studies, and while teaching women’s studies courses she made a few observations on the men who attended her class.
 In her article Shaving it all off: Examining Social Norms of Body Hair Among College Men in a Women’s Studies Course, she aimed to examine the relationship that men and women form with shaving, considering the fact that “the majority of men do not remove body hair with any frequency, while the vast majority of women remove their hair with great frequency.”

 She asked participating female students to go against shaving norms for a semester and participating male students to adhere to female shaving standards, and she found that the overwhelming reaction from the men was the questioning of their masculinity coupled with a fear of being perceived as “gay.”
 Some male students even admitted to receiving backlash from their family members for not “being a man.”
 They were also exposed to the intense double standard when they shared their experience with friends, many of whom said it was fine that the men shaved for the assignment but it was “disgusting for women to not shave.”